Teacher: Miss Kenyon

-Later in Year 2 we will be learning about lots of exciting topics including Failsworth, The Great Fire of London, Florence Nightingale, Poles Apart and the United Kingdom.
+We will also be enjoying some other fantastic topics in Year 2 including learning about Failsworth, The Great Fire of London, Famous Nurses, Poles Apart and the United Kingdom.

 In Science we will be learning about plants, materials, health, living things, habitats and lifecycles.